maxwellacioli/ProjetoRedes1/README.md

 # Introduction

 One of the weaknesses SNMP protocol {{RFC1157}} is the transmission of a large volume of unnecessary information to the manager when it makes a request for specific information to the agent.
-This information is in the MIB {{RFC 1066}} as part of the agent's responses.
+This information is in the MIB {{RFC1066}} as part of the agent's responses.
 This document presents a proposal that serves as an alternative to contonar the mentioned weakness.
 In the first section will present a brief description of the SNMP protocol.
 Then, in section two the SNMP commands are described.
 In Section three discussed the standard protocol procedure.
 Section four will address the SNMP protocol weaknesses.
 The last section will bring the proposal for improving the SNMP protocol.

 # Description